Education in Haiti

 Upper secondary: Up to age 18, includes vocational and academic tracks

-Most schools use a mix of French and Haitian Creole, which can be a challenge for young learners who speak only Creole at home.
+French is traditionally the language of instruction, with very few schools using Haitian Creole with students .
+This can be a challenge for young learners who speak only Creole at home.

 “Did you know?
 In many rural communities, primary school might be the only level available nearby, and some children have to walk hours to attend.”